 Mirth, an interface engine, will then communicate this health record change from OpenEMR to the OnPage system.
 After invoking a webservice request and obtaining a response, OnPage immediately triggers an alert to its HIPAA-compliant mobile app, SMS and/or email to reach the patient’s PCP.

 At the end of the sequence, the PCP receives the healthcare specialist’s interpretation, alongside contextual attachments (e.g., patient’s X-ray images) for better decision-making.

 Workflow Two – Direct Patient-to-Physician Communication: Voicemail

-Healthcare teams can further streamline day-to-day operations through direct patient communications.
+Healthcare teams can further streamline day-to-day and after-hours operations through direct patient communications.
 In this sequence, a patient dials a dedicated line to reach an on-call physician, leaving a voicemail with a callback number.